ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The minimal set of BPI User capabilities are as follows:

-**[R71]**	A BPI User MUST be capable of performing all of the following cryptographic key management functionalities:
+**[R72]**	A BPI User MUST be capable of performing all of the following cryptographic key management functionalities:
 * creation
 * derivation
 * storage
 * revocation/rotation
 * backup/ recovery

-**[R72]**	A BPI User MUST be capable of performing encryption and decryption operations based on BPI specified cryptographic algorithms.
+**[R73]**	A BPI User MUST be capable of performing encryption and decryption operations based on BPI specified cryptographic algorithms.

-**[R73]**	A BPI User MUST be capable of performing cryptographic hashing operations based on BPI specified cryptographic algorithms.
+**[R74]**	A BPI User MUST be capable of performing cryptographic hashing operations based on BPI specified cryptographic algorithms.

-**[R74]**	A BPI User MUST be capable of performing cryptographic digital signature creation and verification based on BPI specified cryptographic algorithms.
+**[R75]**	A BPI User MUST be capable of performing cryptographic digital signature creation and verification based on BPI specified cryptographic algorithms.

-**[R75]**	A BPI User MUST be capable of performing cryptographic multi-digital signature creation and verification based on BPI specified cryptographic algorithms.
+**[R76]**	A BPI User MUST be capable of performing cryptographic multi-digital signature creation and verification based on BPI specified cryptographic algorithms.

-**[R76]**	A BPI User MUST be capable of performing cryptographic secret sharing based on BPI specified cryptographic algorithms.
+**[R77]**	A BPI User MUST be capable of performing cryptographic secret sharing based on BPI specified cryptographic algorithms.

-An example of cryptographic secret sharing is Shamir secret sharing [PUT REFERENCE HERE].
+An example of cryptographic secret sharing is called ["Shamir Secret Sharing"](####Shamir).

-**[R77]** An external BPI User MUST at least be able to create, read, update and delete the following BPI core components following business rules for each component that were established by the BPI operator and agreed to by BPI Users:
+**[R78]** An external BPI User MUST at least be able to create, read, update and delete the following BPI core components following business rules for each component that were established by the BPI operator and agreed to by BPI Users:
 * A BPI Account belonging to the BPI User.
 Note that a BPI Account as defined in Section 6 is different from a BPI User account as defined in [Section 5.2](#52-BPI-User-Account).
 * A BPI Workgroup as defined in [Section 6](#-6-Agreement-Execution).
 * A BPI Workflow as defined in [Section 6](#-6-Agreement-Execution).